|Note pressure of the|

 with data at his left.

 12:00 noon.
 After Dr. Sisti and Dr. Wang conferred on a strategy, I was brought in to the "Perfexion" Gamma Knife machine and by this time it was programmed with measurements and the irradiation plan.
 It was almost an anti-climax.
+The zapping of the brain is quiet.
 No noise, just an occasional hello from Dr. Wang and Alice.
 And then I was out of there.

 |Data from Perfexion machine.|